tulios/mappersmith/README.md

 ## <a name="usage"></a> Usage

-To create a client for your API, you will need to provide a simple manifest.
+To create a client for your API you will need to provide a simple manifest.
 If your API reside in the same domain as your app you can skip the `host` configuration.
 Each resource has a name and a list of methods with its definitions, like:

 ```javascript
 // 1) Import